On baby turtles, floaty pens and the nature of monuments

 The 2000 legislation also called for the addition of a monument honoring African American South Carolinians.
 The commission selected Colorado sculptor Ed Dwight, directing him not to depict any actual people, to avoid “controversial” figures like Denmark Vessey, a freedman who was hanged for plotting a slave rebellion.
 Fourteen years later, Vessey was honored with his own statue in Charleston, also by Ed Dwight.

 The South Carolina Liberty Bell is on the southeast corner of the Capitol grounds between two concrete government buildings.
-Unlike other state bells which have been lost, forgotten in storage rooms or loaned to semi-pro baseball teams, the South Carolina bell’s history is just as the Treasury department imagined for all the bells.
-It sits stoically, surrounded by flowers, on the same concrete pad where it was placed around July 4, 1950.
+Unlike other state bells which have been lost, forgotten in storage rooms or loaned to semi-pro baseball teams, the South Carolina bell has not moved much since the 1950 savings bond drive.
+Originally displayed in front of the Capitol’s east wing, it was moved to its current location in the early 1970s when the Capitol grounds expanded to the south.

 The South Carolina Liberty Bell replica | dedicated July 1950